 - Delivery acknowledgments and confirms which increase the reliability of the message queue by reducing message loss.

 - Flexible routing that allows for the delivery of specific messages to specific queues and specific consumers.

-- Multiple exchange types that allow for different ways to route messages to consumers.
+- Multiple exchange types of messaging systems that allows for different ways to route messages to consumers.

-- Easily deployed to enterprise and public clouds because it is lightweight.
+- Easily deployed to enterprise web servers and public clouds because it is lightweight.